pxheim/zettelkasten/allen-2022-getting-things-done.md

 [[calendar-for-efficient-reminders]]

-Keeping a reference for things that do not go into ZK needs to happen.
-E.g. contact information, dates that require no action, etc. It will be very individual how you want to and should store this.

 [[create-checklists-for-new-processes]]

-Order of working with the system should be calendar first, the next actions, then projects, then other lists if you have time.

 After 2 years of GTD, do a "big picture review" where you consider the larger picture.
 You need to have your life in order first before you do this.
 That takes 2 years.